ClickPop/buffs/README.md

 ### Install Dependcies

 Run the following commands to install & build any dependencies:
-- `composer install` (Installs PHP & Laravel based dependencies)
+- `composer install` (Installs PHP & Laravel based dependencies) *If on Windows, be sure to run this from within your Homestead VM via SSH*
 - `npm install` (Installs Node dependcies like bootstrap, jquery, etc)
 - `npm run dev` (Compiles the most recent JS/SCSS)

 ### Test Run

-Check it out by visiting the link listed in `valet links` in your browser.
-Probably something like. `https://buffs.dev`.
+Check it out by visiting the link listed in your `homestead.yaml` in your browser.
+Probably something like. `https://buffs.test`.
 If everything is running/built correctly you should be in business!